 As already seen, it is possible to use simple command line tools to extract and dump the query results to stdout.
 However, this only works for SELECT queries, and when the results can be accepted in SPARQL Results TSV format.
-Use the --stream option of the query command if it is desired to retrieve the final results in an arbitrary format.
+If it is desired to retrieve the final results in an arbitrary format, the --stream option of the query command will need to be used.
 This option may only be used when executing a single query and it takes the MIME type of the desired results format.